Referring Urgent Referrals

 For after-hours urgent Ophthalmic care, please direct your patient to the Royal Victorian Eye and Ear Hospital (RVEEH) Emergency Department.
 Patients seen urgently at RVEEH can return to Eye Surgery Associates for follow up appointments.

-Urgent Retinal service: Associate Professor Andrew Symons offers an urgent retinal detachment surgical service at St Vincent’s Hospital, Kew.
-Please contact our rooms at East Melbourne or Cabrini Medical Centre, Malvern if your patient requires access to this urgent service.
+Referring for an urgent retinal service: Associate Professor Andrew Symons offers an urgent retinal detachment surgical service at St Vincent’s Hospital, Kew.
+Please contact our rooms at East Melbourne on 03 9416 0695 or at Malvern 03 9509 4233 if your patient requires access to this urgent service.

 CONTACT US for further assistance.